-- Scenario analysis that includes identification of threats that according to the Trade Organiser's opinion may lead to a failure of trading tools to work, monitoring of the current status of trading tools, in particular with respect to the need to update them; - Processing of statistical and analytical RDB and extremal OREDB data which is used to assess the impact of Exchange's risks on its financial soundness is assessed through estimating risk events which, also given probability and level of such risks, will lead to losses;
+- scenario analysis.
+A scenario analysis covers identification of threats which according to the Exchange's opinion may lead to a failure of trading tools to work, monitoring of the current status of trading tools, in particular with respect to the need to update them. - Processing of statistical and analytical RDB and extremal OREDB data which is used to assess the impact of Exchange's risks on its financial soundness is assessed

-Stress-testing of software and hardware facilities used for trade organiser's and digital financial assets exchange operator's activities is also run to detect (identify), analyse and assess operational risks.
+- through estimating risk events which, also given probability and level of such risks, will lead to losses; - Stress-testing of software and hardware facilities used to carry out activities related to the organisation of trades and exchange of DFAs is also run to detect (identify), analyse and assess operational risks.
 Stress-testing frequency is determined by Exchange's internal documents, but it shall be performed at least once every six months.